atan4583/atan4583.github.io/_posts/2019-04-13-Project 4-DataWrangling.md

 Wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
 This project is part of the deliverables for my [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) with Udacity.

 ## DataSet
-Data are gathered from 3 sources:
+Data was gathered from 3 sources:
 -  WeRateDogs Twitter archive.
 This contains 5000+ basic tweet data about dog rating, name, and "stage"
 -  tweet image predictions from [Udacity site](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv).
 This file contains dog breed prediction results (from a Neural Network classifier) for every dog images from the WeRateDogs Twitter archive.
 -  Twitter API tweepy.
 Use this API to query additional data (in JSON format) for each tweet ID in the WeRateDogs Twitter archive.